6 Tips for Serving Alcohol at Events

 Make Absolutely Certain You’re Licensed To Serve

 You’ve worked out your ideal bar situation and your next step is to get a liquor license.
-Serving alcohol without being properly licensed is a serious offence, never mind that you expose yourself and your client to massive liability.
+Serving alcohol at events without being properly licensed is a serious offence, never mind that you expose yourself and your client to massive liability.
 You may contact your local liquor control board; criteria for getting a Special Occasion License will vary and the license is a one-time-use.

 Frankly, the easiest way to serve legally is to hire a company already licensed.
 Bar, full service caterers and event venues should already be properly licensed and insured – confirm their status.